 WASHINGTON Feb 14 The International Monetary

-economies had sparked dangerous devaluations.
+sparked dangerous devaluations.

 "I think you're referring to the recent moves in exchange

 rates, and the so-called talk of currency wars, which we feel is